 - Your body stores extra fat, especially around the mid-section, which you can’t get rid of

 - You need caffeine just to function

 - Facing trouble sleeping soundly

 - You are dependent on food for energy

 If this sounds like I’m reading your resume, then you need more FAT in yo life!

 A high-fat, low-carb diet is called a Ketogenic Diet.
 Our brain and bodies operate more efficiently when they are fed ketones, which is why you feel so good eating fats and actually crave them.
 While following a vegan diet with lots of grains and starchy vegetables, I began gaining weight and experiencing digestive issues because I was essentially just running off sugar.

-By switching to a high-fat, low-carb diet and including a Ketogenic Supplement called Keto-OS into my diet, I’ve experienced so many benefits.
+I have experienced many benefits By switching to a high-fat, low-carb diet and including a Ketogenic Supplement called Keto-OS into my diet.
 It has:

 - Increased my energy levels